DNS Spoofing Attack – Types and Prevention

 Use DNSSEC (DNS Security Extensions) – DNSSEC adds cryptographic signatures to DNS data, ensuring the authenticity of the information.
 This prevents attackers from tampering with DNS responses and helps protect against DNS Spoofing and Cache Poisoning.

 AppTrana WAAP’s DNS Management, supported by a managed service team, takes care of all aspects of configuration, maintenance, and security for an organization’s DNS servers.
-It also provides advantages like DNSSEC support, monitoring, reporting, DDoS protection, and more.
+It also provides advantages like DNSSEC support, reporting, and more.

 Enable HTTPS – Websites that use HTTPS provide encrypted communication between the user’s browser and the web server.
 Always check for the padlock symbol in the browser’s address bar when visiting websites, particularly when entering sensitive information.